sepp2k/TeSSLa-mirror/README.md

-  --print-all-types        Print ASTs with all types --list-out-streams       Print a list of the output streams defined in the given Tessla specification and then exit --list-in-streams        Print a list of the input streams defined in the given Tessla specification and then exit --observations <value>   Instrument the provided C file according to the specification
+  --print-all-types        Print ASTs with all types --list-out-streams       Print a list of the output streams defined in the given Tessla specification and then exit --list-in-streams        Print a list of the input streams defined in the given Tessla specification and then exit

 Command: doc [options] [<files>]
 Generate documentation for Tessla code